 Students declared ineligible may appeal the decision under certain circumstances.
 If the appeal is approved, the student may continue to receive financial aid during probationary standing.

 Hours completed: All students are expected to satisfactorily complete 75 percent of their cumulative attempted coursework.
-Courses with grades of F, I, AU or W are attempted courses, but are not satisfactorily completed.
+Courses with grades of F, I, AU or W, or were taken for no credit under a pass/no credit option, are attempted courses but are not satisfactorily completed for the semester or term.

 Appeals to financial aid decisions may be made under certain circumstances.
 These circumstances may include sudden, severe, illness; serious automobile or other accident; family tragedy or loss of a loved one; or another circumstance not listed here.
 It is the student’s responsibility to provide details with dates, forms or other paperwork, or any other information requested by the Office of Financial Aid in order to review the appeal.